urbit/docs/tutorials/arvo/parsing.md

 parsing has failed.

 Later we will use [+star](#star) to string together a sequence of `+just`s in order to parse multiple characters at once.
-However, it should be noted that `+jest`, which is covered next, ought to be used in favor of `+just`, which is mostly included here for pedagogical reasons.

 ### `+jest`